Olical/more/README.md

 The normalisation is provided by [normalize.css](https://github.com/necolas/normalize.css).
 An amazing stylesheet.
 I admire the developers behind it.
 All I did to normalize was convert the comments and layout of the syntax and use LESS style syntax where I could.

+The clearing is from [Skeleton](https://github.com/dhgamache/Skeleton), an amazing responsive grid system.
+The is also where the syntax is inspired from.

 ## Author

 Written by [Oliver Caldwell](http://olivercaldwell.co.uk/).